ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 * Squash the merge
 * Ensure that the squash message starts with the `<CATEGORY>:` prefix
 * Ensure that the squash message ends with `(#<PR_NUMBER>)`
+* Ensure that any related issue is properly referenced in the PR body

 ### Guidelines for new-processor pull-requests